puppetlabs/puppetlabs-firewall/README.markdown

   }
   ~~~

-  The rules in `pre` should allow basic networking (such as ICMP and TCP) and ensure that existing connections are not closed.
+ The rules in `pre` allow basic networking (such as ICMP and TCP) and ensure that existing connections are not closed.

-2. Add the `post` class to my_fw/manifests/post.pp and include any default rules to be applied last.
+2. Add the `post` class to `my_fw/manifests/post.pp` and include any default rules — apply these last.

   ~~~ puppet
   class my_fw::post {